 - Given the water pollution in our oceans and the fact that sea vegetables can absorb this pollution, be mindful of where seaweed comes from.
 Some seaweed is wild harvested and others are farmed – check in with the company you are purchasing from to ensure their seaweed production or collection is sustainable.

-Sea Vegetable Recipes
+Seaweed and sea Vegetable Recipes

 *Download printable for the guide to seaweed flavour profiles and best uses.*